intelligent-username/UFC-P4P/backend/api/README.md

 # UFC Pound-for-Pound Rankings - Backend API

 This is a simple Flask API that serves the UFC rankings data.
+It's empty right now but at some point in the future I'll fill it in.

 ## Setup